itsoulos/GlobalOptimus/README.md

 This line optimizes the userproblem with the Genetic Algorithm optimizer.

-## The script runfunmin.sh
-It is a script to simplify the optimization tasks, used in Unix environments.
-A similar script for Windows environments is called runfunmin.bat

 ## Testing
 The program GlobalOptimus will print at the end of the execution the following information